• Miles of uncrowded white sandy beaches extend to the horizon, separating the clear blue ocean and undulating grass-covered dunes.

 From mid-September to early October, watch for the annual migration of monarch butterflies along the duneline on Fire Island.

-Hundreds of species of insects and spiders occur on Fire Island, from dragonflies to monarch butterflies to mosquitoes.
-Ticks are locally abundant from May to September.
+Hundreds of species of insects occur on Fire Island, from dragonflies to grasshoppers, and butterflies to mosquitoes.

 It's a special treat to view the annual fall migration of monarch butterflies and dragonflies along Fire Island.
 Located along the Atlantic flyway, Fire Island National Seashore provides excellent habitat for many migratory species.

-Fire Island's beach and intertidal invertebrate communities, an important component of the ecosystem which serves as forage for shore birds, includes several species of insects.
-A recent survey found that:
+Fire Island's beach and intertidal invertebrate communities are an important component of the ecosystem, serving as forage for shore birds, including federal and state listed threatened and endangered shore bird species.

 Learn More